 - A Service Level Agreement (SLA) per Memorial Department or Business Unit is required to grant appropriate access to the Active Directory environment.

-- The C&C Technical Support Group supports the Windows central server environment (the clustered servers, Active Directory, file share etc.), and manages the user licenses on a cost-recovery basis via the SLA.
+- The C&C Technical Support Group (TSG) supports the Windows central server environment (the clustered servers, Active Directory, file share, etc), and manages the user licenses on a cost-recovery basis via the SLA.

 How to request this service:

 - Service requests must be placed through the Service Desk to initiate support on this service offering.
-Requests are logged in the Remedy incident management system and managed through Service Level Agreement forms (available online).
+Requests are logged in the Remedy incident management system and managed through SLA forms.

 Out of Scope:

-- This service is a Critical service and is available 24 hours a day, 365 days per year except during scheduled maintenance windows.
-Planned maintenance windows and unplanned outage notifications can be found at: http://www.mun.ca/cc/.
+- This service is a critical service and is available 24/7 except during scheduled maintenance windows.
+Planned maintenance windows and unplanned outage notifications are found at: http://www.mun.ca/cc/.

 - Service outages are given Priority service.

-- Creation of a new MEMORIAL domain account can take up to five business days to complete.
+- Creation of a new MEMORIAL domain account takes up to five business days to complete.

 Processes and Tools:

-- Service Request processed via the Service Desk and Remedy Incident Management processes
+- Service Request is processed via the Service Desk and Remedy Incident Management processes.

 - Service Level Agreements and SLA forms

-- Service outages managed through the RFC ITIL process.
+- Service outages are managed through the RFC ITIL process.

 Accountabilities and Key Roles:

-- The C&C Service Desk provides front-line client liaison and incident management services
+- The Service Desk provides front-line client liaison and incident management services.

-- The Personal Computing Group installs and establishes the user desktop environment
+- Personal Computing Group installs and establishes the user desktop environment.

-- The TSG Manager is responsible for the contract renewal and license purchases
+- The Manager, TSG, is responsible for contract renewal and license purchases.

 Key Performance Indicators: